Feynman Categories: Introduction

 Among the universal constructions are universal operations, Hopf algebras, model structures, and bar/co-bar and Feynman transforms.
 Examples of universal operations are Gerstenhaber's pre--Lie algebra structure for operads and its cyclic generalization, as well as BV operators etc. The classical examples are collected in Table \ref{univtable}.
 We show that given any Feynman category there is a universal construction for this type of universal operation, which is actually highly calculable.

 The reason for giving the bar/co-bar and Feynman transforms is two-fold.
 On one hand, they give resolutions.
-For this to make sense, we need a model category structure, which we provide.
+For this to make sense, one needs a model category structure, which we provide.
 The construction of this model structure unifies and generalizes a number of examples found in the literature (see section $\ref{htsec}$).
+It for instance establishes these for all the presented examples, which includes the whole zoo of known operad--like structure.
 On the other hand, said transforms give rise to master equations as we discuss.
 A case-by-case list of these was given in \cite{KWZ} and here we show that they all fit into the same framework.
+We furthermore give a W--construction which under some technical assumptions, which the interesting examples satisfy, gives a cofibrant replacement.

 The Hopf algebra structures give a new source for such algebras and go back to an observation of Dirk Kreimer.
 They are expounded in \cite{GKT} where we treat the Hopf algebra structures of Connes--Kreimer \cite{CK}, Goncharov \cite{Gont} and Baues \cite{Baues} as examples.